openebs/openebs/contribute/design/1.x/ndm/20190705-ndm-disk-identification.md

 - Configurable device detection mechanism
-- A unique disk identification mechanism that will work across the cluster on disks having atleast a GPT label
+- A unique disk identification mechanism that will work across the cluster on disks having at least a GPT label
 - Should be able to identify same disk attached at multiple paths.
 - Should be able to generate separate IDs for partitions